Ausviga

-Ausviga or Ausvika is a rural area with housing estates in Kristiansand municipality in Agder county, Norway.
-The area is located along the Torvefjorden, about 3 km west of the hamlet of Høllen and about 5 km northeast of the hamlet of Trysnes.
-The 0.23 km2 area has a population (2015) of 506, giving the area a population density of 2200 PD/km2.
+Ausviga is a rural, residential village area in Kristiansand Municipality in Agder county, Norway.
+The area is located along the Torvefjorden, about 3 km west of the village of Høllen and about 5 km northeast of the village of Trysnes.

+The 0.28 km2 village had a population (2018) of and a population density of 1846 PD/km2.
+Since 2018, the population and area data for this village area has not been separately tracked by Statistics Norway.